ijsilver/osfall2021/doc/Project0.md

 ## Your Device

-This year we will not distribute any  Raspberry pi devices but due to some device malfunctioning last year we will emulate the whole environnement instead
+This year we will not distribute any  Raspberry pi devices but due to some device malfunctioning last year.
+We will emulate the whole environnement instead.
 In this project we will guide you step by step on how to do that.

 ## Development Environment